 - Color scheme: Carpet is a powerful design element when decorating a room.
 Your carpet choice can help complete color schemes and tie aesthetics together.

-To explore these topics more, keep reading and discover what a carpet floor can offer your home.
+To explore these topics more, keep reading and discover what a carpeting can offer your home.

 Most differences between carpet types come down to how it’s made: